 The full-time faculty percentage at City College - Gainesville is 17%.
 This is lower than the national average of 47%.

 Retention and Graduation Rates at City College - Gainesville

 During the 2017-2018 academic year, there were 159 undergraduates at City College - Gainesville with 123 being full-time and 36 being part-time.

 How Much Does City College - Gainesville Cost?overall average net price of City College - Gainesville is $19,254.
 The affordability of the school largely depends on your financial need since net price varies by income group.

 It's not uncommon for college students to take out loans to pay for school.
 In fact, almost 66% of students nationwide depend at least partially on loans.
 At City College - Gainesville, approximately 88% of students took out student loans averaging $7,963 a year.
 That adds up to $31,852 over four years for those students.

 The student loan default rate at City College - Gainesville is 10.5%.
-This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.
+This is about the same as the national default rate of 10.1%.

 Contact details for City College - Gainesville are given below.

 City College - Gainesville Majors